As an Amazon Associate, I earn from qualifying purchases which allows me to run this site and provide in-depth content at no extra cost to you.

 No. 1 - The shampoo that’s recommended the most at our site is Day to Day Moisturizing Shampoo by Chris Christensen.
 This can be purchased at Amazon or directly at chrissystems.com (more expensive).
 This shampoo is gentle enough to be used every day and doesn’t include lanolin, which can cause matting.
 It will also keep your white Coton’s coat nice and bright.
 Most people like the mild fragrance, but if you are sensitive, you might want to try one of the fragrance-free shampoos.

 No. 2 - Isle of Dogs No. 10 Evening Primrose Oil Dog Shampoo is also good for regular use.
 This is a good choice for dogs with sensitive skin and will leave the coat looking healthy and shiny.
-You can order directly from the Isle of dogs website here or order at Amazon to save some money.
+You can order directly from the Isle of dogs website here or order at Amazon to save some time and money.

 No.3 - Another favorite are the Vellus products: Vellus Show Shampoo, Clarifying Shampoo, or Show Conditioning Concentrate.
 You can find these at Vellus.com